-All horticulture samples are freighted overnight directly to the contracted analytical laboratory.
+All horticulture samples are freighted overnight to the contracted laboratory.
 If necessary, the laboratory then forwards samples to a second laboratory for additional analysis.

 All horticulture samples are subjected to a multi-residue screen which covers a range of fungicides, organophosphates, organochlorines, synthetic pyrethroids, herbicides and dithiocarbamates.
-The NRS, with the permission of the Apple and Pear industry, have commenced offering optional heavy metals and microbiological testing on pome fruit samples to collectors.
+The NRS, with the permission of the Apple and Pear industry, are offering optional heavy metals and microbiological testing on pome fruit samples.

 The multi-residue screen has been developed in consultation with all participating horticulture industry peak bodies.

-According to agreed industry sampling rates, a set portion of almond and macadamia samples are also subjected to additional special herbicide, phosphine and/or heavy metals screening.
+According to agreed industry sampling, if a site nominates for the tests, almonds can be subjected to additional special herbicide, phosphine and/or heavy metals screening.